Welcome to your year of adventure in Canada—with 52 amazing and unique experiences! How many will you check off in 2018?

 Stevin Tuchiwsky @stevint

 Everybody knows Waterton Lakes National Park is a Rocky Mountain gem—but few know its prime season might be winter.
 With the village mostly shut down, visitorship is minimal.
 Snowfall coats the Crown of the Continent environs, begging you to spend days skiing, snowshoeing, birdwatching, ice-skating and more.
 Wildlife is particularly active, so bring your telephoto lens.
 Only two hotels and two restaurants are open (check before you travel).
-It’s serenity at its nest. *Check updates for closed/restricted areas due to 2017 fire.
+It’s serenity at its finest. *Check updates for closed/restricted areas due to 2017 fire.

 Climb Devil’s Thumb in Lake Louise, Alberta